Frequently Asked Questions

 - What is Mount St. Mary's Title IV code?

-- When will financial aid decisions be mailed?
+- When will financial aid decisions be made?

 - Should I wait until my parents' tax forms are finished before I complete my financial aid forms?